 Ms Talevi has over 20 year experience in the telecoms sector working for Telecom Italia, Infostrada, the National Regulatory Authority AGCOM and Telecom Italia.

 Jeremy Godfrey joined the Commission for Communications Regulation (ComReg) as Commissioner in 2013 and was Chairperson of the Commission from February 2015 to February 2017.
-He was Chair of the Body of European Regulators for Electronic Communications (BEREC) for 2019, and is currently Vice-Chair.
+He was Chair of the Body of European Regulators for Electronic Communications (BEREC) for 2019, and Vice-Chair for 2020.

 Mr Godfrey has almost thirty years’ experience in the ICT sector, as an industry executive, business consultant and Government official.

 Prior to joining ComReg, he was Government Chief Information Officer in Hong Kong.
 In this role, he had responsibility both for Government IT and for IT-policy issues such as digital inclusion, internet governance and the promotion of inward investment in the IT sector.